Indexer cluster deployment

 If custom indexes exist only on the manager node, make sure to create the same indexes on the indexers to hold the corresponding manager data.

-Configure the manager node as a forwarder:
+Configure the manager node

 Create an outputs.conf file on the manager node.